anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## Nonceless Vouchers

-A nonceless Voucher cannot be validated by a Pledge for freshness, other than by inspecting the '`expires-on`' attribute and comparing its value against the Pledge's internal clock.
+A nonceless Voucher cannot be validated by a Pledge for freshness, other than by inspecting the '`expires-on`' Attribute and comparing its value against the Pledge's internal clock.
 See the previous section for considerations on the accuracy of this clock and the risks of relying on NTP for acquiring the current time.